Vaufreyd/RGBDSyncSDK/GenerateVideoFromRecords/README.md

 - _s_: skip 10 frames
 - _t_: go to console and type a timestamp to reach.
 Generated video will miss data (use it for debugging purpose mode only).

+To start processing the video, you must push _space_.
 At the end, you can find a `ResVideo` inside `$PATH_TO_FOLDER/RGBDSyncSDK-TestData` folder containing a `VideoEdit_0001.mp4`.
 If you relaunch the process, a the file number will be increased to prevent erasing previous computation.

 ## Participate!